Peru & Bolivia Epic Adventure

 You’ll break up the drive with lunch at a local restaurant, and before you know it, the gang will arrive at the shores of the stunning Lake Titicaca.
 You’ve made it to the highest altitude point of the trip at 3,800 metres.
 Spend the night, tucked beneath thick blankets in your host family’s humble, mud-brick home.
 Catching some zzz’s won’t be difficult after your adventurous day!

-Accommodation: Homestay with a Llachon Community, Lake Titicaca – Peru
+Accommodation: Homestay with a Llachon Community (or similar), Lake Titicaca – Peru

 Included: Breakfast, Lunch & Dinner